 CSM undergraduate students have the opportunity to begin work on a M.S. degree in Hydrology while completing their Bachelor's degree.
 The CSM Combined Degree Program provides the vehicle for students to complete graduate coursework while still an undergraduate student.
-For more information please contact the HSE program faculty.
+For more information please contact the HSE Program Coordinator Tim VanHaverbeke.